lichanghao/lichanghao.github.io/_pages/about.md

 News
 ------
+**Mar 50 2024**: Our paper "Agent-based modeling of stress anisotropy driven nematic ordering in growing biofilms" is accepted by *Soft Matter* and highlighted as the back cover!

 **Dec 07 2023**: Penn State News highlighted our work.
 Check [the link](https://www.psu.edu/news/research/story/growing-biofilms-actively-alter-host-environment-new-study-reveals/) for more details!

 **Oct 11 2023**: Coming back from SES 2023.
 It was great to talk to many young Ph.D. students like me and exchange ideas with professors!